 In our prior article we had anticipated the impact of artificial neural networks and deep machine learning … what we had not foreseen was that they would be used literally as the framework for the theory of everything!
 There is a saying: "better be a historian, than a prophet", meaning that a historian writes about past events, and so taking small risk, while a prophet takes a huge risk with his predictions.
 Though, we should not brag about this feat because given the current scientific state of the art, the proposal of a universal neural network is quite reasonable.

 The most recent observations at both quantum and cosmological scales are casting serious doubts on our current models.
-For instance, at quantum scale, the latest electronic hydrogen proton radius measurement resulted in a much smaller radius than the one predicted by the standard model of particles physics, which now is off by 4%.
+For instance, at quantum scale, the latest electronic hydrogen proton radius measurement resulted in a much smaller radius than the one predicted by the standard model of particles physics, which then was off by 4%.
 At cosmological scale, the amount of observations regarding black holes and galactic formation heading in the direction of a radically different cosmological model, is overwhelming.
 Black holes have shown being much older than their hosting galaxies, galactic formation is much younger than our models estimates, and there is evidence of at least 64 black holes aligned with respect to their axis of rotation, suggesting the presence of a large scale spatial coherence in angular momentum that is impossible to predict with our current models.
-Under such scenario, it should not fall as a surprise the absence of a better alternative to unify quantum theory and relativity, and thus connect the very small to the very big, than using artificial neural networks.
+Under such scenario, it would not fall as a surprise the absence of a better alternative to unify quantum theory and relativity, and thus connect the very small to the very big, than using artificial neural networks.
 And for this reason, a theory of everything would be based on it, with the inevitable conclusion that the universe would actually be a neural network.

 As explained in Targemann’s interview to Vanchurin on Futurism, the work of Vanchurin, proposes that we live in a huge neural network that governs everything around us.